Trump tweets out meme of himself eclipsing Obama in morning rant

 The text on the meme reads, “The Best Eclipse Ever!"

-The image came from YouTube actor and self-described political junkie Jerry Travone, who tweeted the meme at Trump.
+YouTube actor and self-described political junkie Jerry Travone says he found the image on the internet and tweeted the meme at Trump.

+An unrelated tweet on Travone's account from Sunday reads, "We have enough of these jews where I live lol someone else take them .
+They just can't drive."

 Related: Trump Retweets User Who Called Him a ‘Fascist’

+Travone denied he is anti-Semitic and explained his reason for writing that message.
+"It was just an emotional expression I was referring to lakewood [sic] New Jersey and the horrible drivers of that town and that happens to be mostly Jewish people that live there."

-Travone told NBC News he found the image on social media and saved it for the right moment.
+He earlier told NBC News he found the image that Trump retweeted on social media.

 "I got tired of hearing people say how our president hasn't accomplished anything and I knew that wasn't true at all, so I wanted to express what myself and millions of Americans already knew and that was our president is a once in a lifetime leader and I told many people during the election that I would crawl over broken glass to cast my vote for Donald J Trump," Travone wrote in a Twitter message.